Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 ```

 Curator is not a deamon, it is designed as a one-off process.
-To be able to run it on Scalingo you'll need to write a simple bash script that will launch Curator regularly.
+To be able to run it on Scalingo you'll need to write a simple bash script that launch Curator regularly.
 This can be achieved via a simple bash script.
 Create a file named `curator.sh` with the following content:

 ```bash